secretGeek/til/mercurial/rebase_gone_wrong.md

 	transaction abort!
 	rollback completed

-I recommend tHe following steps...
+I recommend the following steps...

 1. Make a local backup of your repo, in another folder.
 2. Perform any `hg unbundle` commands that the error message recommends
 3. Try `hg rebase --continue`
 4. If that doesn't work, try `hg rebase --abort`

-I was worried that I would lose my commits when I did this, but I did not.
-The backup of the repo also meant I could try other things if this had failed.
+I was worried I would lose my commits when I did this, but I did not.
+The backup of the repo (step 1) also meant I could try other things if this had failed.

 Here's the complete story of what happened (may include error messages that you also experience)